Oxyrhynchus: Archaeological excavation

 Since the days of Grenfell and Hunt, the focus of attention at Oxyrhynchus has shifted.
 Modern archaeologists are interested in learning about the social, economic, and political life of the ancient world.
 This shift in emphasis had made Oxyrhynchus, if anything, even more important, for the very ordinariness of most of its preserved documents makes them most valuable for modern scholars of social history.
 Many works on Egyptian and Roman social and economic history and on the history of Christianity rely heavily on documents from Oxyrhynchus.

 A joint project with Brigham Young University using multi-spectral imaging technology has been extremely successful in recovering previously illegible writing.
-With multi-spectral imaging, many pictures of the illegible papyrus are taken using different filters, finely tuned to capture certain wavelengths of light.
+With this technology, many pictures are taken of an illegible papyrus using different filters, each finely tuned to capture only certain wavelengths of light.
 Thus, researchers can find the optimum spectral portion for distinguishing ink from paper in order to display otherwise completely illegible papyri.
 The amount of text potentially to be deciphered by this technique is huge.
 A selection of the images obtained during the project and more information on the latest discoveries has been provided on the project's website.

 On June 21, 2005, the Times Literary Supplement published the text and translation of a newly reconstructed poem by Sappho, together with discussion by Martin L. West.
 Part of this poem was first published in 1922 from an Oxyrhynchus papyrus, no. 1787 (fragment 1).
 Most of the rest of the poem has now been found on a papyrus kept at Cologne University.

-In May 2020, an Egyptian-Spanish archaeological mission headed by Esther Pons and Maite Mascort revealed a unique cemetery consisting of one room built with glazed limestone dating back to the 26th Dynasty (so-called the El-Sawi era).
+In May 2020, an Egyptian-Catalan archaeological mission headed by Esther Pons and Maite Mascort revealed a unique cemetery consisting of one room built with glazed limestone dating back to the 26th Dynasty (so-called the El-Sawi era).
 Archaeologists also uncovered bronze coins, clay seals, Roman tombstones and small crosses.

 In February 2023, 16 individual tombs and 6 funerary complex from the Persian, Roman and Coptic periods and 2 deposited frogs were discovered by the Egyptian-Spanish archaeological mission.
 Majority of the bodies preserved with decorated shrouds were revealed alongside the pottery vessels and lamps.